Use What You Know: Causal Foundation Models with Partial Graphs: Experiments

-Figure \ref{fig:detailed_agg_res_lingaus} presents the improvement in Negative Log-Likelihood (NLL), Mean-Squared Error (MSE) and the $R^2$ score relative to a baseline that is trained without graph-conditioning but otherwise identical.
-We also evaluate two types of conditioning information: the ground-truth adjacency matrix (Adj.) and the ancestor matrix (Anc.), with the latter providing in principle less information while often being a more realistic assumption in real-world scenarios, as argued in \cref{sec:ancestral-realtionships}.
-As shown in Figure \ref{fig:detailed_agg_res_lingaus}, all graph-conditioned variants substantially outperform the baseline, confirming that the model effectively leverages structural information.
-Among the investigated architectures, Soft Attention and the combination of Soft Attention with a GCN consistently outperforms both Hard Attention and the GCN-only variants.
+\cref{fig:detailed_agg_res_lingaus} presents the improvement in Negative Log-Likelihood (NLL), Mean-Squared Error (MSE) and the $R^2$ score relative to a baseline that is trained without graph-conditioning but otherwise identical.
+We also evaluate two types of conditioning information: the ground-truth adjacency matrix (Adj.) and the ancestor matrix (Anc.). (see \cref{sec:ancestral-relationships} for more details).
+As shown in \cref{fig:detailed_agg_res_lingaus}, all graph-conditioned variants outperform the baseline, confirming that the model effectively leverages structural information.
+Among the investigated architectures, Soft Attention and the combination of Soft Attention with a GCN consistently outperform both Hard Attention and the GCN-only variants.
 When comparing conditioning signals (Adj. vs. Anc.), we generally only observe a small divergence in performance, empirically confirming that CFMs can be effectively conditioned on ancestor information.
 Interestingly, using the ancestor matrix instead of the adjacency matrix yields small benefits in terms of MSE and $R^2$, especially for the soft-attention-based methods.
 We hypothesise that restricting attention solely to direct parents (as implied by the adjacency matrix) may be overly limiting for bias-based mechanisms, which benefit from the broader context provided by the ancestor matrix.
 Detailed results can be found in \cref{app:more_resultsA}.
+While the observed effect of graph-conditioning compared to the baseline is always significant, it is small in absolute terms across all metrics.
+However, this is in line with overall small causal effects under our TFM prior (\cref{app:causal_effects_prior}).